Impact of Connectivity on Laplacian Representations in Reinforcement Learning: Remarks on the Definition of the Laplacian

 To avoid any further confusion, let us go back to the Laplacian operator as originally defined by \citet{wuLaplacianRLLearning2018}:\footnote{Note that the identity $\widetilde{I}$ of $\WuH$ is also not the same as the identity $I$ of $\mathbb{R}^d$.}

 where

 We argue that our expression for the Laplacian (Eq. \ref{def:LaplacianWu}), although less general, is much more usable, as it is designed for Euclidean spaces with the canonical notions of inner product and linear operators.

-The equivalence between our definition and that of \citet{wuLaplacianRLLearning2018} is established by the following:
+The equivalence between our definition and that of \citet{wuLaplacianRLLearning2018} is established by the following:\footnote{The results of this section are just a revisitation of~\citep{wuLaplacianRLLearning2018} under our reformulation of the Laplacian.}

 \begin{proposition} When $\mathcal{S}$ is finite, for any pair of functions $f,g:\mathcal{S}\to\mathbb{R}$,

 where $L$ is defined in Equation \eqref{def:LaplacianWu}. \end{proposition} In Appendix~\ref{app:unifying} we prove a more general version of Proposition~\ref{prop:equivalence} that holds under a generic reference measure, accommodating both discrete (not necessarily finite) and continuous state spaces.